MetaMask/metamask-docs/snaps/reference/rpc-api.md

 #### Description

 Invokes the specified JSON-RPC method of the specified snap.
-The snap must be installed and the caller must have the permission to communicate with the snap, or the request will be rejected.
+The snap must be installed and the caller must have the permission to communicate with the snap, or the request is rejected.

 Snaps are fully responsible for implementing their JSON-RPC API; consult the snap's documentation for available methods, their parameters, and return values.

 #### Example